the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 * Consider licensing and copyright issues for sharing your outputs.
 * Determine how you will manage intellectual property and ownership rights using an IP register.
 * Remember to include any required reporting to funders.
-* Useful documentation: IP register, [other items to be added later].
+* Useful documentation: IP register, licensing and copyright statement, data sharing plan.

 ### Community & Communications
 * Identify the target audience for your research.